-At times physicians employ certain remedies called derivatives, the object of which is to relieve certain parts and certain conditions by acting upon other parts of the body.
+At times physicians employ certain remedies called derivatives, the object of which is to relieve certain parts of the body.
 For instance, by the use of purgatives, to relieve portal congestion or to remove a sluggish circulation in the brain.
 In some mental disorders, as in melancholy or hysteria, the same theory directs that the mind should be constantly employed, so that the patient may have no time to think of himself.